 Please submit your assignments by email as .pdf attachments.
-Both the filename and the subject line of your email should include the class (Ling 110), the assignnent number, and your last name.
+Both the filename and the subject line of your email should include the class (Ling 110), the assignment number, and your last name.

-Your grade will be based on the longer paper (25%) and the shorter assignments (the remaining 75% divided equally).
+Your grade will be based on the longer paper (50%